Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ## Testing

 The project guidelines stated that a Test Driven Development (TDD) approach should be taken to developing the web application but I only manual testing was conducted during this project to fix bugs I used print() method.
-Below I outlined most of what I did below for documentation purposes.
+I utlined most of what I did below for documentation purposes.
-I also have validated all files using online validation sites cited below and checked across different browsers and devices.
+I also have validated all files using online validation sites and checked across different browsers and devices.

 ### Validators